Biden Campaign's Reset After Disastrous Debate Looks a Lot Like Business as Usual

 "To the extent it's necessary, I'm reassuring people," Kessler said.

-Rebecca Katz, a strategist who worked with Democratic Pennsylvania Sen. John Fetterman’s winning campaign in 2022, saw potential parallels in Fetterman's comeback from a shaky debate performance after he had a stroke.
+Rebecca Katz, a strategist who worked with Democrat Pennsylvania Sen. John Fetterman's winning campaign in 2022, saw potential parallels in Fetterman's comeback from a shaky debate performance after he had a stroke.

 Fetterman's team highlighted especially bombastic comments his opponent made about abortion during that debate, and also had the candidate travel extensively afterward.
 He did lots of local television interviews to ensure voters in key markets saw him outside of clips from the debate.